Relintai/pandemonium_engine_docs/tutorials/best_practices/autoloads_versus_internal_nodes.rst

 or data across many scenes.

-In the case of functions, you can create a new type of ``Node`` that provides that feature for an individual scene using the `class_name
+In the case of functions, you can create a new type of ``Node`` that provides that feature for an individual scene using the `name
 <doc_gdscript_basics_class_name>` keyword in GDScript.

 When it comes to data, you can either: